๐ŸŒŠHydrology

 Why This Matters

-The water cycle isn't just a diagram you memorized in middle school—it's the foundation of nearly everything you'll study in hydrology.
+The water cycle is the foundation of nearly everything you'll study in hydrology.
 Every concept you encounter, from flood prediction to groundwater management to climate modeling, traces back to understanding how water moves between the atmosphere, land surface, and subsurface.
-You're being tested on your ability to explain why water moves where it does, what controls the rate of each process, and how human activities alter these natural pathways.
+You need to be able to explain why water moves where it does, what controls the rate of each process, and how human activities alter these natural pathways.

 Think of the water cycle as a system of inputs, outputs, and storage.
-Exam questions will ask you to trace water through this system, identify bottlenecks, and predict what happens when one component changes.
-Master the mechanisms behind evapotranspiration, infiltration capacity, residence time, and phase changes, and you'll be equipped to tackle any FRQ.
-Don't just memorize that precipitation falls—know what determines whether that water runs off, infiltrates, or evaporates back into the atmosphere.
+Trace water through this system, identify bottlenecks, and predict what happens when one component changes.
+Master the mechanisms behind evapotranspiration, infiltration capacity, residence time, and phase changes, and you'll be ready for any question the course throws at you.
+Don't just memorize that precipitation falls.
+Know what determines whether that water runs off, infiltrates, or evaporates back into the atmosphere.

 Atmospheric Phase Changes